Chapter 22. Spring.NET Web Framework

 </objects>

-This example contains three definitions:
+The preceding example contains three definitions:

 22.4.1.
-Injecting Dependencies into Controls
+Injecting dependencies into controls

 <object type="~/controls/MyControl.ascx" abstract="true">